MY NAME IS ALEX. FRIENDS CALL ME BEASTLY. I WRITE ABOUT SEX.

-I want to be sad.
-I want to lumber through my house, brush my teeth, and forget about people.
-I want to focus on my body and protect my heart — with muscle.
+I am very sad.
+I am unimaginably sad.
+I’m just lumbering through my house, brushing my teeth, and trying to forget that I live in a world filled with people.
+I’ve been focusing on my body and need to protect my heart — with muscle.
 Since the breakup, I’ve been going to the gym almost every day.
 I added an extra day to my workout week and added another set to every lift.
+I’m swelling up.

-I refuse to say “heartbroken” because the word sounds mawkish, but I think that’s what I am.
+The word “heartbroken” sounds a little mawkish, but I’m somewhere in that vicinity, questioning everything I thought about our breakup, questioning if I made the right decision.
 As I write this, I’m on vacation in Florida with my family.
-I keep wandering away to walk on the beach alone.
-Spring Breakers and couples pass by.
-I do not say “morose” or “shattered,” but here on the edge of the Atlantic, these words seem true.
-I feel it in my body, a weight I’m carrying around, and that’s him.
+I keep wandering away from them to walk on the beach alone.
+Teenagers on Spring Break and happy couples pass by me.
+“Morose” and “shattered” sound dramatic, but here on the edge of the Atlantic, these words feel true.
+I feel it in my body, a weight I’m carrying around.

 I miss having a second set of eyes on the world, a different set of thoughts to compare mine to.
-My ex was more perceptive than me.
-Where I see cynicism and dark portents, he only saw the world as it was — kids in matching bathing suits playing in the surf, handsome men on the beach.
-He did not project his thoughts on everything around him as I do.
+My ex was more perceptive than me in almost every way.
+Where I see cynicism and dark portents, he saw the world as it was — kids playing in the surf, handsome men on the beach.
+He did not project his glum thoughts onto everything around him as I do.
 He was fully aware of his inner self and where it ended, something I struggle with.
-I fall into a habit of thinking where everything is symbolic, everything becomes a reflection of myself.
+I fall into a habit of thinking everything is symbolic, everything is a reflection of my inner self.
 This mental state is regularly associated with sociopaths and sufferers of schizophrenia — and, apparently, writers.
 I become the main character in my inner narrative.
-He was simply a character in the world and delighted in it.
+He was just a character in the world and he delighted in it.

-He probably would not admit this to anyone, but he fostered an indefatigable kind of joy.
-I stood in awe of it.
+He probably would not admit this to anyone, but he fostered an indefatigable joy.
+I was in awe of it.
 I have never been able to produce that in me, that excitement for living.
-I think I’ve touched it a few times, but I don’t live in that place.
+I think I’ve touched it a few times, but I don’t stay in that place.
 With him, the world always seemed better.

-There are countless articles online that instruct on how to handle a breakup.
+There are many articles online that instruct on how to handle a breakup.
 Many list “what to do” or “what not to do” with cute illustrations.
-I do not believe such a personal thing like a breakup can be reduced to a set of rules.
+I do not believe such a personal thing as a breakup can be reduced to a list.
 Every breakup is different — they are mysterious, brutal things.
 They feel like deaths.

-When you’re newly single, people expect you to stumble home drunk.
-They pardon you if you start crying while reading a book.
-You are given some bad nights and tragic fucks.
-But at some point you have to lick your wounds and move on, and you have to do that yourself.
-No one can get you out of the pit.
-I’m on my way up, I think, but I keep getting stuck on my mistakes.
-I regret for moving to L.A. and I regret so many things I said.
+Newly-single people are expected to make mistakes and stumble home drunk.
+The world pardons us when we start crying over a book.
+We are given some bad nights and sad fucks.
+But at some point, we have to lick our wounds and move on.
+No one can get me out of the pit.
+I’m on my way up, but I keep getting stuck on my repetitive thoughts, on my mistakes.
+I regret so many things I said.

-But something has helped.
+Something has helped.
 I just finished a book called Gratitude by Oliver Sacks, published posthumously.
-Gratitude is four essays that Sacks — a surgeon and renowned medical writer — wrote in the final years of his life.
-The fourth and last one, “Sabbath,” was written two weeks before his death of terminal cancer.
-It was a death he saw coming and he faced it as only a writer can.
-At the age of 81 and facing some brutal final months, Sacks writes:
+Gratitude is four essays that Sacks — a surgeon and renowned medical writer — wrote in the last years of his life.
+The fourth and last one, “Sabbath,” was written two weeks before his death.
+It was a death he saw coming and he faced it as only a writer can — he wrote about it.
+At the age of 81 and facing brutal final months, Sacks writes:

 I cannot pretend I am without fear.
 But my predominant feeling is one of gratitude.
 I have loved and been loved; I have been given much and I have given something in return; I have read and traveled and thought and written.
 I have had an intercourse with the world, the special intercourse of writers and readers.

-I want that intercourse.
-I understand the beauty of it, the exchange one has with writing.
+I want that same intercourse with the world.
 His essay “My Own Life” closes with this powerful sentiment: “Above all, I have been a sentient being, a thinking animal, on this beautiful planet, and that in itself has been an enormous privilege and adventure.”

 I read it on the beach and when I finished, I was crying.
-It might seem silly to apply his words to my little breakup, but I’m in the middle of it and it feels huge — the sorrow threatens to swallow me whole.
-I know that in a few years I’ll look back and wonder how I ever let myself be so sad.
+It might seem silly to apply his words to my little breakup, but I’m in the middle of it, and it feels huge — sorrow threatens to swallow me whole.
+I know that in a few years I’ll look back and wonder how I ever let myself get so sad.
 I may even feel stupid for letting anyone make me this sad.
-Perspective will likely make this period seem small and survivable, the same as all my past breakups now look, but I don’t have that perspective now.
-So following Sacks’ encouragement, I confess there that I am grateful for the relationship and even grateful for the pain that followed it.
+Some perspective, in time, will likely make this period seem small and survivable, the same as all my past breakups now look, but I don’t have that perspective now.
+So following Sacks’ encouragement, I confess here that I am grateful for the relationship and even grateful for the pain that has followed it.
 It makes me human.
 I have been in this world and been in love.

-My drive from California to Georgia was a mad dash to get him back, but when I arrived, he had moved on.
+My drive from California to Georgia was a dash to get Jose back, but when I arrived, he had moved on.
 He had hurt enough.
-And I was the one who left him here — another regret.
-But I actually can’t be sorry for that, because I had to go to L.A. and do something with my career.
-It was magnificent and exciting, and I might’ve gotten more out of it if I hadn’t felt linked — by love and heartbreak — to someone back home.
+After all, I was the one who left him here — twice.
+But I can’t be sorry for that, because I had to leave him and go to San Francisco and see it fail, and then I had go to L.A. and do something with my career.
+L.A. was magnificent and exciting, and I might’ve gotten more out of it if I hadn’t felt linked — by love and heartbreak — to someone back home.
 When we finally talked, face to face, I saw it in his eyes: we were over.
 We had to be over.

 What I didn’t tell him is that I was going to propose.
-I had a ring — a cheap one, purchased with the budget of a writer in his first editorial job — but still a ring.
-In the rough months since, which have seen me fall into a heavy depression, I have come to understand and even agree with his reasons for ending the relationship.
-I have not once thought about gratitude.
+I had a ring — a cheap one, purchased with the budget of a writer in his first editorial internship — but it was still a ring.
+In the rough months since, which have seen me fall into a bad depression, I have come to understand and even agree with his reasons for ending the relationship.
+I’m glad I didn’t propose.

-Maybe gratitude comes at the end, after you put aside the anger and resentment.
-I cannot say I’m there yet, but I am grateful for whatever this can teach me, whatever lessons I derive when the dust settles.
-Love is a thing that will sustain and shatter me all my life, a repetitive, belligerent thing.
-At its cruelest, it still connects me with the world outside of myself — the world he understood and loved.
-Everyone has felt this.
-Everyone has been broken in love.
+Maybe gratitude comes at the end — after you put aside the anger and resentment.
+I am grateful for whatever this sadness can teach me, whatever lessons I will derive from it when the dust settles.
+Love is will sustain and shatter me all my life, repeatedly, and I will keep chasing it.
+What else does one do with life?

-I could not imagine being Oliver Sacks and having to slowly let go of these things, to watch your body surrender them.
-If I was to die soon, the only thing I’d leave is this issuance: value the intimacy, because it’s really more important than your job.
+I could not imagine being Oliver Sacks and having to slowly let go, to watch my body surrender.
+If I was to die, the only thing I’d leave is this issuance: value intimacy, because it’s more important than your job.
 It’s more important than a raise or promotion.
-At the close, you won’t miss the money — you’ll wish the touch, the moments of warmth and breath.
-That’s the stuff we build our lives on.
+At the close, you won’t miss the money — you’ll miss the moments of touch and warmth and breath.
+This is the stuff we live our lives on.

-A shallow fixation on my body may not be the healthiest way to recover, but it keeps away the drugs and gives me a reason to see the strange people who populate the gym late at night — a bizarre array of characters whose private lives I have invented.
-I have given them all fantastic backstories — an ex-KGB officer, a thief on the run, a dominatrix.
-They ask me how I am doing.
+A fixation on my body may not be the best way to recover, but it keeps away the drugs and gives me a reason to see the people regularly — the bizarre cast of characters who populate my gym late at night.
+They ask me how I’m doing.
 And I’m doing better.